lizhiming11/Integrated-skin-gene-catalog-analysis-pipeline/README.md

 - [NCBI BLAST 2.7.1](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 # A brief description of the contents
 Clean and rmhost data/
 quality control for samples including remove low quality reads and remove human sequence

 Assembly/
 Adaptive and iterative assembly for samples with variable coverage.

 Prediction/
 Ab initio gene identification was performed for all assembled contigs.

 Predict gene clustering/
 Creation of non-redundant multi-kingdom skin gene catalog.

 Species annotation/
-Multi-kingdom (bacterial, fungal, viral) taxonomic mapping to NCBI-NT
+Multi-kingdom (bacterial, fungal, viral) taxonomic mapping to NCBI-NT.

 KEGG annotation/
-We aligned putative amino acid sequences, which translated from the ISGC, against the proteins or domains in KEGG databases
+We aligned putative amino acid sequences, which translated from the ISGC, against the proteins or domains in KEGG databases.

 ARGs annotation/
-ARGs were identified using the Resistance Gene Identifier (RGI, v4.2.2) based on the CARD database(v3.0.7)
+ARGs were identified using the Resistance Gene Identifier (RGI, v4.2.2) based on the CARD database(v3.0.7).

-Quantification of gene, KO and species/ gene, KO, and species abundance estimations.
+Quantification of gene, KO, ARGs and species/
+gene, KO, ARGs and species abundance estimations.